githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc003/README.md

 //
 ```

-The function call `g_stdin$line$strmize$exn<>()` return
+The function call `g_stdin$line$strmize$exn<>()` return a linear
-a linear stream of lines (of the type `strn`).
-This is an illusion
+stream of lines (of the type `strn`).
+This is an illusion in the sense
-in the sense these lines are not yet produced.
-However, we can readily
+that these lines are not yet produced.
+However, we can readily proceed
-proceed to write code to process these lines as if they were available.
+to write code to process these lines as if they were available.

 The function `strm_vt_folditm0` is the standard left-folding operator
 on linear streams.
 In this case, left-folding with integer addition